Mount Hood Pyramid shaped Mount Hood, from the parking lot of a forest service ranger station. Mount Hood and Timberline Lodge

 The river and valley stretch to the horizon.

 From this overlook, the road climbs some more, through a stretch of tight switchbacks that locals call the “figure eights”.

 It eventually topped out on a high cliff, next to a small building called

 The building was deliberately sited to give day drivers from Portland a huge view of the gorge.

-Seeing it at night was a treat with the lights of the city glowing in the distance.
+Seeing it at night was a treat with the lights of the city glowing in

 Soon after Vista House, the gorge ends and the road merges into town streets.

 See the road from a motorcycle:

 Tot: 0.282s; Tpl: 0.015s; cc: 18; qc: 70; dbt: 0.1009s; 70; m:apollo w:www (22.214.171.124); sld: 2;